Print Options:

 • Experiment with different types of black tea or even oolong for a unique twist on this traditional recipe.
 High-quality tea and fresh spices will give the best flavor.

-Keywords: Tea eggs, Chinese tea egg, Taiwanese tea egg, marbled tea eggs, soy sauce eggs, tea-infused eggs, egg snack, Asian tea egg recipe, tea-flavored eggs
+Keywords: tea eggs, Chinese tea egg, taiwanese tea egg, marbled tea eggs, soy sauce eggs, tea-infused eggs, egg snack, Asian tea egg recipe, tea-flavored eggs, star anise, cinnamon stick, cinnamon stick recipe, star anise recipe

 Dr. Diana